 The demographic composition of the City of Jonesville has an effect upon their recreational needs.
-Pertinent demographic components are listed below along with a brief paragraph describing the local situation.
-Each of the components is described in greater detail in Appendix A of this document.
+Pertinent demographic components are detailed below along with a brief paragraph describing the local situation.
+Each of these components is described in detail in Appendix A of this document.